radareorg/radare2-book/basic_commands/write.md

     |  wo4  4=  4 byte endian swap

-This way it is possible to implement cipher-algorithms using radare core primitives.

-A sample session doing a xor(90) + addition(01 02):
+It is possible to implement cipher-algorithms using radare core primitives and `wo`.
+A sample session performing xor(90) + add(01, 02):

     [0x7fcd6a891630]> px
     - offset -       0 1  2 3  4 5  6 7  8 9  A B  C D  E F  0123456789ABCDEF